A Shareholders Agreement is a contract between shareholders. It protects the shareholders’:

 This Shareholder Agreement is not a sale agreement.
 And it is not a Share Sale Agreement.
 You need a separate agreement called a “Sale Agreement”.
 A Shareholders Agreement is not a sale agreement.

-5. You do not put Employment Agreements in to a Shareholders Agreement.
+5. You do not put Employment Agreements into a Shareholders Agreement.
 If one of the directors is going to work in the business then build an Employment Contract or an Independent Contractors Agreement.

 Put a Shareholders Agreement in place when you first incorporate the company.
 Later on, circumstances may change.
 Resentment may build between shareholders.